Guidelines for School Snacks

 A typical daily diet consist of three meals and two snacks.
 For a student, this means snacks could be available in the classroom for special occasions, events, fundraisers, or just because.
 But before a snack can be provided, there are a health guidelines that school staff and students must follow.

 It is our policy to promote good nutrition and a healthy school environment in all aspects of the school building.
-When bringing treats and snacks to the classroom for other students, please make sure they are nutritious and safe for individual students.
+When bringing snacks to the classroom for other students, please make sure they are nutritious and safe for individual students.
 There are students in our buildings that have conditions, which may require special diets and careful monitoring of their nutritional intake.
 They may have food allergies, may be diabetic, or may be monitoring caloric intake.
 Should a specific food allergy exist in a child’s homeroom, a note will be sent home with information regarding the specifics.
-All treats should be checked by nurse or teacher in ensure children in the classroom with allergies are kept safe.
+All snacks should be checked by nurse or teacher in ensure children in the classroom with allergies are kept safe.

 - Examples of healthy snacks include: fresh fruit and vegetables prepared in advance (no nuts), cheese, beef sticks, saltine crackers, Goldfish crackers, pretzels, 100% fruit juice boxes.

 - Individually packaged, commercially prepared items are expected to ensure proper sanitation and avoid cross contamination.